awsdocs/aws-auto-scaling-user-guide/doc_source/gs-specify-custom-settings.md

 1. You can make choices for the following items\.
 However, the default settings are fine for this tutorial\.
    + **Replace external scaling policies**—If this setting is cleared, it keeps existing scaling policies created from outside of this scaling plan, and does not create new ones\.
    + **Disable scale\-in**—If this setting is cleared, automatic scale\-in to decrease the current capacity of the resource is allowed when the specified metric is below the target value\.
    + **Cooldown**—Creates scale\-out and scale\-in cooldown periods\.
-Cooldown periods are the amount of time after a scale\-out or scale\-in activity completes before another activity can start\.
-The intention is to give newly provisioned resources time to start handling demand before triggering a new scaling action\.
-This setting is not available if the resource is an Auto Scaling group\.
-For more information, see [Cooldown Period](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html#target-tracking-cooldown) in the *Application Auto Scaling User Guide*\.
+The cooldown period is the amount of time the scaling policy waits for a previous scaling activity to take effect\.
+For more information, see [Cooldown period](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html#target-tracking-cooldown) in the *Application Auto Scaling User Guide*\. \(This setting is not shown if the resource is an Auto Scaling group\.\)
    + **Instance warmup**—\[Auto Scaling groups only\] Controls the amount of time that elapses before a newly launched instance begins contributing to the CloudWatch metrics\.
-For more information, see [Instance Warmup](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-target-tracking.html#as-target-tracking-scaling-warmup) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Instance warmup](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-target-tracking.html#as-target-tracking-scaling-warmup) in the *Amazon EC2 Auto Scaling User Guide*\.

-## Predictive Scaling Settings<a name="gs-customize-predictive-scaling"></a>
+## Predictive scaling settings<a name="gs-customize-predictive-scaling"></a>

 If your resource is an Auto Scaling group, use this procedure to view and customize the settings AWS Auto Scaling uses for predictive scaling\.